 Ants from different hills playing nicely together…..for a while there.

-Boomer with a view 2 days ago
+Boomer with a view about 1 month ago

 post internet would have the scene bombed out with nuclear mushroom clouds